andykuo1/bool-min/README.md

-# ReactDefaultApp
+# BoolMin

-> The browser-based solution for instant react app.
+> The browser-based solution for your Boolean Minimization.

 ---

 ## Purpose
-A react app.
+To help you with solving boolean minimization problems.

 ## Table of Contents
 * [Getting Started](#getting-started)